Replace Power Steering Hoses on C2 C3 Corvette

 Power Steering Fluid vs ATF Fluid

 Automatic transmission fluid (ATF) is similar to, but not identical to power steering fluid.
 While some manufacturers recommend ATF for their vehicles, GM specifically recommends P/S fluid for the Corvette (see owner's manual).
-ATF would undoubtedly work, but it might not be the best hydraulic fluid in this case.
+ATF would work, but it's not the best fluid to use.

 GM approved power steering fluid contains additives designed to help the pump perform optimally as well as to prevent seals from leaking.